Chinook Wines: History

-Chinook was founded in 1983 in the Yakima Valley by the wife-husband team of Kay Simon and Clay Mackey who met while both were working at Chateau Ste.
-Michelle with Simon as a winemaker and Mackey as a viticulturalist.
+Chinook was founded in 1983 in the Yakima Valley by the wife-husband team of Kay Simon and Clay Mackey, who met while both were working at Chateau Ste.
+Michelle, where Simon worked as a winemaker and Mackey as a viticulturalist.
 They opened their winery at a time that the Washington wine industry began developing in leaps and bound and Chinook was part of a wave of small "mom and pop" wineries that opened in the 1980s.
 That same year, the Yakima Valley AVA was established as the first American Viticultural Area in Washington State.
 Chinook released their first wines from the 1983 harvest, a Chardonnay and Sauvignon blanc in August, 1984.
 In November of that year they released a sparkling Riesling that they also served at their wedding reception.

 Throughout the 1980s and 1990s, Chinook did much to help establish the Prosser area as a major winemaking center in the Yakima Valley, beginning with opening their tasting room off of Interstate 82 in Prosser in 1986.
 Chinook works with many of the best vineyards in the valley including Boushey Vineyard and Klipsun Vineyard in the Red Mountain AVA.
 Clay Mackey, who began his winemaking career in Napa Valley served as a mentor to Paul Champoux of the notable Horse Heaven Hills AVA vineyard Champoux Vineyard.
 In 1999, both Simon and Mackey served on the committee of Washington winemakers that established the standards for the Washington Wine Quality Alliance which dictates, among other things, that no more than 10% of a winery's production (or 3000 cases of a single varietal) can be labeled "Reserved"—a practice commonplace in many Old World wine regions such as Europe but less commonly seen in New World wine regions.

 Despite their success, Chinook still maintains a relatively low-key operation producing around 3500 cases of wine a year.
 Kay Simon and Clay Mackey are often pouring at the tasting room themselves or making deliveries of their wines to restaurants and retailers across the state in Seattle.